YunoHost/doc/pages/01.administrate/05.install/install.md

 [/ui-tab]
 [ui-tab title="Installation in expert mode"]

-The YunoHost project has simplified the classic installation as much as possible in order to avoid as many people as possible being lost with questions that are too technical or related to particular cases.
+The YunoHost project simplified the classic installation as much as possible in order to avoid as many people as possible being lost with questions that are too technical or related to specific cases.

 With the expert mode installation, you have more possibilities, especially concerning the exact partitioning of your storage media.
 You can also decide to use the classic mode and [add your disks afterwards](/external_storage).